LSU-UE5/UE5-Materials/color-math/README.md

 ##### `Step 12.`\|`UE5MAT`| :large_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Duplicate the marble material ball and text and move it to the right.
-Change the text on the title to `Green Marble Tile`.
+Change the text on the title to `MI_MarbleTileGreen`.

 ![duplicate the material ball and text](images/addAnotherBallText.png)